ElinaFF/PICO/installation.md

 {: .no_toc}
 _ _ _ _
 The MeDIC is a tool that must be installed on a computer or a server.
 The visual interface is made with Dash from Plotly and can be opened in the majority of web browser.
-It should be functional on Linux, Mac and Windows.
+It is compatible with Linux, Mac and Windows.

-The simplest way to install is using PyPI (https://pypi.org/project/medic-ml/).
-The MeDIC is also available with Docker (https://hub.docker.com/r/elinaff/medic).
+The simplest way to install is using PyPI[https://pypi.org/project/medic-ml/].
+The MeDIC is also available with Docker[https://hub.docker.com/r/elinaff/medic].
+It requires Python <3.13, >=3.8.

 * toc
 {:toc}